 - At +19, Rapier WITHOUT Keen exceeds Longsword

 Rogues should always use weapons with larger damage dice, if possible (Shortsword > Kukri), as their damage mod will never be high enough to make the crit range worthwhile (and Sneak Attack dice aren’t affected by crits).
-That said, their Sneak Attack damage will dwarf their weapon damage, rendering the weapon damage moot in many situations.
+That said, their Sneak Attack damage will dwarf their weapon damage, rendering the weapon damage moot in many situations (Halfling Rogues can still use (small) daggers and not care about the d3 damage)

 Still, following my raw calculations, the best rogue TWF weapons for weapon-damage are either Longsword/Shortsword (if elf or multi-classed), or Shortsword/Shortsword (Medium), or Shortsword/Dagger (Small)